-Graph Studio is an upcoming self-service graph database, data management, and analytics environment for developers, data scientists, and database administrators.
+Graph Studio is a self-service graph database, data management, and analytics environment for developers, data scientists, and database administrators.
 It takes advantage of the graph feature in Oracle Autonomous Database, which offers many prebuilt graph algorithms.
 With the addition of Graph Studio, Oracle Autonomous Database is now a complete, managed platform for analyzing and visualizing graph models.

 With Oracle Autonomous Database and Graph Studio, you gain a complete graph database platform that can be deployed in minutes with one-click provisioning, integrated tooling, and security, which makes graph analytics a possibility even for beginners.

 The new comprehensive tooling includes:

 With the graph features of the Autonomous Database, you can search for specific patterns in your graph and you can execute a large number of prebuilt graph algorithms.
 Using Graph Studio, you can perform pattern-matching queries using PGQL, a SQL-like language, which allows you to specify graph patterns following the language specification.
 You also have access to 60 graph algorithms for a wide range of purposes, including ranking and walking, community detection, path-finding, or evaluating graph structures, and link prediction.
 When Autonomous Database starts supporting Oracle Database 23c, it will support SQL property graphs, allowing you to perform pattern-matching queries using SQL and run more than 60 algorithms on SQL property graphs.

 No, Graph Studio is tightly integrated with Oracle Cloud Infrastructure and there are currently no plans to make it available on-premises.
 For graph analysis on-premises or on Oracle Cloud IaaS, we recommend the Oracle Graph Server and Client Kit, which is available for download.

 No additional licenses are required when using the graph features of Autonomous Database Serverless.
 For more details on licensing Autonomous Database, see the related FAQ document.

 Yes.
-Autonomous Database offers a free service on Shared Exadata Infrastructure and Graph Studio will be part of this offering.
+Autonomous Database offers a free service on Shared Exadata Infrastructure and Graph Studio is part of this offering.

 As a database user, you can access the graph features once you have the GRAPH_DEVELOPER role assigned.

 All of the security mechanisms of Autonomous Database apply.
 Read more about the security features of Autonomous Database.